For the first time ever 1

 Study design: iMAGINE trial2,3

-An open-label, multicenter, single-arm, phase 1/2 study consisting of 47 patients aged 1 to <22 years with previously treated moderate or severe cGVHD.
+An open-label, multicenter, single-arm, phase 1/2 study consisting of 47 patients aged

 Select Inclusion Criteria